secret-escapes-media/microsite-germany-romance/_pages/culture.md

     <a href="#photo-link">Photo</a> by username / <a rel="nofollow" href="https://creativecommons.org/licenses/by/2.0/">CC BY</a>
   topics:
     - id: wurst
-      title: Wurst
+      title: Culinary Delights
-      description: Maybe not the most romantic meal out there, but if culture is what your interested in then wurst is what you’re going to get.
-Nuremberg is famed for its eponymous sausage, a foodie tradition that goes back centuries.
+      description: Nuremberg is no stranger to culinary deliciousness.
+Age-old brewing traditions, Franconian wines and hearty dishes, and the famous Nuremberg Lebkuchen make the city a great foodie destination.
+Perhaps most famous is the Nürnberger Bratwurst.
+Maybe not the most romantic meal out there, but if culture is what you’re interested in then wurst is what you’re going to get.
 You’ll find it dished up across town, from the street imbiss to the biergarten, but the formula remains unchanged.
-For a truly historic bite, head for Bratwurstglöcklein im Handwerkerhof ( a wursty mouthful of a name) where the beloved bratwurst has been dished up since 1313.
+For a truly historic bite, head for Bratwurstglöcklein im Handwerkerhof ( a wursty mouthful of a name) where the beloved bratwurst has been served since 1313.
 That’s over 700 years of wurst and culture, served on a deliciously cabbage-y pewter plate.
       image-attribution: >
         <a href="#photo-link">Photo</a> by username / <a rel="nofollow" href="https://creativecommons.org/licenses/by/2.0/">CC BY</a>
     - id: medieval-romance
       title: Medieval Romance
-      description: Though the war destroyed a great many of Nuremberg’s old buildings, many were painstakingly rebuilt brick-by-brick.
-It’s undeniable that the city retains its old-world grandeur; turrets and spires, brightly-painted timber-framed shops, and of course, the grand castle.
+      description: Though the war destroyed a great many of Nuremberg’s old buildings, they were painstakingly rebuilt brick-by-brick.
+It’s undeniable that the city retains its old-world grandeur; turrets and spires, brightly-painted timber-framed shops, and of course, the Imperial Castle.
 Marvel at the rich interiors and intricate facades of the city’s three medieval churches, the Frauenkirche, St Lorenz, and the oldest, the 13th-century St Sebalduskirche.
-Walk the old city walls, marvel at the ostentatious 14th-century fountain in the main square, and have a beer in the river-spanning, 700-year-old hospital-turned-bar.
+Walk the old city walls, discover at the ostentatious 14th-century fountain in the Main Market Square, and have a famous red beer in the river-spanning, 700-year-old hospital-turned-bar.
       image-attribution: >
         <a href="#photo-link">Photo</a> by username / <a rel="nofollow" href="https://creativecommons.org/licenses/by/2.0/">CC BY</a>
     - id: high-art